Mugulü: Youth

-According to Chinese chronicles, Mugulü was an enslaved Xianbei of unknown origin who was captured and enslaved by a Tuoba raider cavalryman during the reign of chief Liwei (220-277) of the Tuoba, a Xianbei clan most likely of Proto-Mongolic origin.
+He served in the Xianbei army under the leadership of the Tuoba tribal chief, Tuoba Yilu (295–316) of Dai.
+According to Chinese chronicles, Mugulü was a slave of unknown origin who was captured and enslaved by a Tuoba raider cavalryman during the reign of chief Liwei (220–277) of the Tuoba, a Xianbei clan.
 The anecdote of his enslaved status has been rejected by modern scholars as "a typical insertion by the Chinese historians intended to show the low birth and barbarian nature of the northern nomads."
+According to Barbara West, Mugulü had been a slave of the Xianbei.

 Mugulü's career and his escape through the Gobi

 According to the Book of Wei, after either having matured (being 30 or older) or because of his strength, Mugulü was emancipated and became a warrior in the Tuoba Xianbei cavalry, under the leadership of Tuoba Yilu of Dai (307–316).
 However, he tarried past the deadline and was sentenced to death by beheading.
-He vanished and hid in the Gobi desert, but then gathered a hundred or more other escapees.
+He vanished and hid in the Gobi Desert, then gathered a hundred or more other escapees.
 They sought refuge under a neighboring tribe of Tiele people called Hetulin (紇突隣).

 It is not known when Mugulü died; sources say 316 AD.

 Family and succession

 When Mugulü died, his son Yujiulü Cheluhui acquired his own tribal horde and either Cheluhui was or his tribe called themselves Rouran.
-Cheluhui's government was marked by [nomadism and peace, but they remained subjects to the Xianbei Tuobas.
+Cheluhui's government was marked by nomadism and peace, but they remained subjects to the Xianbei Tuoba.